-First-time, first-year (freshman) student: A student attending any institution for the first time at the First-year student: A student who has completed less than the equivalent of 1 full year of undergraduate Freshman: A first-year undergraduate student.
+Extracurricular activities (as admission factor): Special consideration in the admissions process given for First-time student: A student attending any institution for the first time at the level enrolled.
+Includes students First-time, first-year (freshman) student: A student attending any institution for the first time at the First-year student: A student who has completed less than the equivalent of 1 full year of undergraduate Freshman: A first-year undergraduate student.

-Freshman/new student orientation: Orientation addressing the academic, social, emotional, and Full-time student (undergraduate): A student enrolled for 12 or more semester credits, 12 or more quarter Geographical residence (as admission factor): Special consideration in the admission process given to Grade-point average (academic high school GPA): The sum of grade points a student has earned in Graduate student: A student who holds a bachelor's or equivalent, and is taking courses at the post- Health services: Free or low cost on-campus primary and preventive health care available to students.
-High school diploma or recognized equivalent: A document certifying the successful completion of a Hispanic or Latino: A person of Mexican, Puerto Rican, Cuban, South or Central American, or other Honors program: Any special program for very able students offering the opportunity for educational Independent study: Academic work chosen or designed by the student with the approval of the department In-state tuition: The tuition charged by institutions to those students who meet the state's or institution's International student: See Nonresident alien.
+\Freshman/new student orientation: Orientation addressing the academic, social, emotional, and Full-time student (undergraduate): A student enrolled for 12 or more semester credits, 12 or more quarter Geographical residence (as admission factor): Special consideration in the admission process given to Grade-point average (academic high school GPA): The sum of grade points a student has earned in Graduate student: A student who holds a bachelor's or equivalent, and is taking courses at the post\ Health services: Free or low cost on-campus primary and preventive health care available to students.
+High school diploma or recognized equivalent: A document certifying the successful completion of a Hispanic or Latino: A person of Mexican, Puerto Rican, Cuban, South or Central American, or other Spanish Honors program: Any special program for very able students offering the opportunity for educational Independent study: Academic work chosen or designed by the student with the approval of the department In-state tuition: The tuition charged by institutions to those students who meet the state's or institution's International student: See Nonresident alien.